IR4J/Stack_Overflow_Data-Analysis/Project.md

 # Stack Overflow Annual Developer Survey: Data Analysis

+Here you can find the data for the project.
+[Where data came from](https://survey.stackoverflow.co/).

-In this project I analysed Stack Overflow Annual Developer Survey answering five questions which are as follows.
+In this project I analysed Stack Overflow Annual Developer Survey.
+I will be answering five questions which are as follows.

 - At what companies do developers get the paid the most?
 - How much does remote working matter to employees?